Code-Institute-Submissions/globtopus/README.md

   $ py -3 -m venv venv
    ```

 The purpose of Python virtual environments is to create an isolated environment for Python projects.
-This means that each project can have its own dependencies, regardless of what dependencies every other project has.
+This means that each project can have its dependencies, regardless of what dependencies every other project has.

  Then I installed flask by